 OVERVIEW: The Archstone Foundation’s mental health grants address older adults suffering from depression.

-IP TAKE: Archstone’s funding favors outfits in its home state of California.
+IP TAKE: Archstone’s funding favors organizations in its home state of California.
 Applicants from other states must demonstrate how their projects can be replicated in California, or on a regional/national level.

-According to the foundation, around one in five older adults suffer from depression, which often leads to other health problems.
-Unfortunately, many older adults with depression don't get the treatment they need, particularly minorities, older men, poor people, and those with multiple medical problems.
+According to the foundation, around one in five older adults suffers from depression, which often leads to other health problems.
+Unfortunately, many older adults with depression do not get the treatment they need, particularly minorities, older men, poor people, and those with multiple medical problems.

 The Archstone Foundation accepts unsolicited letters of inquiry, which must be mailed to the foundation.
 LOIs are reviewed each month by program staff who will then decide whether the applicant will be invited to submit a full proposal.